Antihemophilic factor Side Effects

 Applies to antihemophilic factor: intravenous powder for solution

-Check with your doctor immediately if any of the following side effects occur while taking antihemophilic factor:More common
+You should check with your doctor immediately if any of these side effects occur when taking antihemophilic factor:More common

 - Changes in facial skin color